 - To be a catalyst, fostering individual growth for persons with intellectual and developmental disabilities through the provision of individual and family support services.

-In August 1988, ALG received a $25,000 award from OMRDD in the form of a stipend that enabled ALG’s Executive Director to participate in OMRDD’s Minority Professional Development Institute.
-During her year at the Institute, and at various OMRDD facilities, ALG’s Executive Director received comprehensive training in OMRDD fiscal and operational policies and procedures.
-In September 1989, OMRDD approved ALG to open its first program – an after-school respite program serving children with intellectual and developmental disabilities in Schenectady’s Hamilton Hill neighborhood.
+In August 1988, ALG received a $25,000 award from OPWDD in the form of a stipend that enabled ALG’s Executive Director to participate in OPWDD’s Minority Professional Development Institute.
+During her year at the Institute, and at various OPWDD facilities, ALG’s Executive Director received comprehensive training in OPWDD fiscal and operational policies and procedures.
+In September 1989, OPWDD approved ALG to open its first program – an after-school respite program serving children with intellectual and developmental disabilities in Schenectady’s Hamilton Hill neighborhood.
 This program received recognition for its “Teens as Peers” concept, which incorporated non-disabled children as volunteers.
 Because it promoted a better understanding between children who have disabilities and those who do not, ALG’s Hamilton Hill after-school respite program was awarded the prestigious J.C.
 Penney’s 1989 Outstanding Volunteers of the Year.

-ALG’s after-school respite program has expanded with programs in Schenectady for elementary, middle, and high school age children at Mont Pleasant Middle School, Elmer Avenue Elementary, Woodlawn Elementary, Martin King Magnet School, Hoosick Falls Central School in Rensselaer County, Summer Respite and Camp in collaboration with the YMCA programs in Schenectady, and a Gap Respite program serving children on weekdays (during the school year when school is not in session).
+ALG’s after-school respite program has expanded with programs in Schenectady for elementary, middle, and high school age children at Mont Pleasant Middle School, Woodlawn Elementary, and Martin King Magnet School.
+ALG also offers after-school respite programs in the Albany City School District at Albany School of Humanities.
+During the summer we provide Summer Respite and Camp in collaboration with the YMCA programs in Schenectady and Guilderland, and a Gap Respite program serving children on weekdays (during the school year when school is not in session).
 The agency also provides limited financial assistance to families in crisis, as well as funding for families to hire staff to work with their children in their own homes (Respite Reimbursement).

 Today, ALG’s role in our communities is also felt through its MSC services, HCBS services, Self-Directed services, ISS supports, and educational advocacy.